-Missouri is soliciting candidates to take on the task of drawing the state’s legislative districts following the 2020 census — and six candidates submitted completed applications to be delivered to Senate leadership, the Auditor’s Office announced.
+Missouri solicited candidates to take on the task of drawing the state’s legislative districts following the 2020 census — and six candidates submitted completed applications to be delivered to Senate leadership, the Auditor’s Office announced.

 The job requires a degree in demography, geography, statistics, economics, sociology, urban planning, anthropology, epidemiology, or actuarial science, along with professional experience.
 Anyone who has served in a partisan, elected position within four years of applying is not eligible.

-The State Auditor’s Office will not conduct interviews of applicants.
-The auditor expects to submit the names of applicants to the Senate majority and minority leaders in January 2020.
+The State Auditor’s Office will not conduct interviews of applicants but instead will submit the applications, which are available online, to the Senate leadership.

-Here’s a look at who has applied so far.
+Here’s a look at who submitted completed applications.

 Jason J. Ross

-Jason Ross is the first to apply for the position and the only one to submit a completed application.
+Jason Ross was the first to apply for the position.
 A retired Air Force veteran, Ross is an assistant professor of aerospace studies at Air Force ROTC Detachment 440 in Columbia.

 He is also a defense contractor with Golden Key Group, LLC.